 After you will skive, sand the additional veg tanned leather pieces they will dry and will become solid like your plastic or wooden shoe last.
 In the making bespoke shoes these additions to your standard lasts is a core of bespoke shoemaking.

 Veg tanned toe puffs and counters

-In shoe industry there are different materials from which you can make your shoes and each of them has their own advantages and disadvantages that eventually influence on the quality and comfort of your shoes.
+In shoe industry there are different materials from which you can make your shoes and each of them has their own advantages and disadvantages that eventually influences on the quality and comfort of your shoes.

 For toe puffs and stiffeners that will keep the shape of your shoes and protect you feet, there are few materials to use: chemical non woven sheets, activated with solvent( you already learn it in my courses), synthetic heat activated stiffeners and veg tanned leather stiffeners.